Bromsgrove Methodist Church August 2014

-We have recently installed a modified Envoy 35-S instrument that replaces a 30 year old Johannus.
-The church has been remodelled to allow for more flexible use and while the work was carried out the opportunity was taken to install a new instrument which you can see in these pictures.
+We installed a modified Envoy 35-S instrument that replaced a 30 year old Johannus in Bromsgrove Methodist Church .
+The church has been remodelled to allow for more flexible use and while the work was carried out the opportunity was taken to install a new instrument.

 I have found every stage of the process interesting and enjoyable, and have appreciated the enthusiasm, experience and knowledge of all involved.
 The help offered in the Viscount showroom at Bicester was relaxed but authoritative, with every question I could think of answered clearly.
 The sound in the showroom was very impressive and after playing further examples of the Envoy 35 in churches around my region I asked for a demonstration organ to be left in our church for a fortnight.